Riverside, Windsor

-Riverside is a neighbourhood on the eastern edge of Windsor, Ontario.
-It is best defined by the waterfront road, Riverside Drive, which runs parallel to the Detroit River.
+Riverside is a neighbourhood on the eastern edge of Windsor, Ontario, in Canada.
+It is best defined by Riverside Drive, a waterfront road which runs parallel to the Detroit River.
 The western boundary is approximately Westminster Boulevard running easterly to Rendezvous Shores and the Windsor/Tecumseh town line.
-That town line is formally defined by a drainage ditch to the Eastern side of the Rendezvous property.
-Rendezvous Shores is a recent development on the lands which were a large grass field between a marine basin and the Rendezvous Tavern, the Tavern was approximately 1150 feet (350.5 m) south from the Lake St. Clair shore and the marine basin, while the adjoining properties were a maximum 800 feet (243.8 m), thus the marine basin jutted out into the southwest corner of Lake St. Clair.
+That town line is formally defined by a drainage ditch to the eastern side of the Rendezvous property.

+Rendezvous Shores is a recent development on the lands which were a large grass field between a marine basin and the Rendezvous Tavern.
+The Tavern was approximately 350 metres (1,150 feet) south of the Lake St. Clair shore and the marine basin, while the adjoining properties were a maximum of roughly 250 metres (800 feet); thus, the marine basin jutted out into the southwest corner of Lake St. Clair.
 Most of the structure was break wall which was later landfilled to the east, and on most marine charts is referred to as Askin's Point.

-Riverside was a town until annexed by Windsor on Jan.
-1, 1966.
-It truly extends all the way to Tecumseh to the East but that 3 mile (4.8 km) stretch along Riverside Dr. of waterfront property and farms, is what would retrospectively be called a Hamlet in the city plans.
+Riverside was a town until it was annexed by Windsor on January 1, 1966.
+It truly extends all the way to Tecumseh on the eastern side, but the 3 mile (4.8 km) stretch along Riverside Drive of waterfront property and farms would retrospectively be called a hamlet in the city plans.